-These Vibrating Panties Are Basically A Party In Your Pants
+14 Panty Vibrators You Can Secretly Wear All Day Long

-There's a hierarchy to most people's underwear collection: you have the pairs you wear when you think you're going to have sex, the ones that are strictly for sleeping in, your period day pairs, the go-to's for taking sexy selfies, and so on.
-But the thing is, you can make pretty much any pair of underwear (yes, even the cotton ones from the drugstore) super sexy by adding a vibrator.
+There's a hierarchy to most people's underwear collection: you have the pairs you wear when you think you're going to have sex, the ones that are replace pajama bottoms, your period day pairs, the go-to's for taking hot selfies, and so on.
+But the thing is, you can make pretty much any pair of underwear super sexy by adding a vibrator.
+(Not to mention, it also makes for a pretty hot WFH secret if you're taking a quick break from emails.)

 Some underwear are made for this exact purpose, and include a pocket that you can slide a small vibrator inside.
 In theory, you're supposed to wear the vibrating underwear as you go about your day, and surreptitiously operate it using a remote control or app.
 Or you could just wear them in bed while you or your partner controls the vibrations.
 However you choose to use them, vibrating panties are a fun and unexpected way to make using a vibrator a little more exciting — or at the very least, hands-free.